Spice Up Your Garden and Kitchen with the Hot Pepper Plant

 - Abundant Yield: Produces a generous supply of peppers.

-Frequently Asked Questions about Serrano Hot Pepper Plants
+Frequently Asked Questions about Hot Pepper Plants:

-- How often should I water my Serrano pepper plant?
-Water your Serrano pepper plant deeply whenever the top inch of soil feels dry to the touch.
+- How often should I water my pepper plant?
+Water your pepper plant deeply whenever the top inch of soil feels dry to the touch.
 Avoid overwatering, as this can lead to root rot.

 Reviews